-But dividend stocks can also be a key portion of your portfolio to help you generate solid income.
-For more analysis and views on dividend stocks, I recommend signing up for our free Investment U e-letter.
+However, learning how to invest in dividend stocks can also be a key portion of your portfolio to help you generate solid income.
+For more analysis and views on dividend stocks, check out these high-yield dividend stocks to consider.

 Now that you have a good idea of how to invest in dividend stocks, it’s time to go ahead and make your mark.
 Identify some quality stocks and start generating some investment income today.